 Each proposal/grant is required to have, at a minimum, an authorizing official, a project director and a fiscal officer.
-See page 8 for a description of each.
+See page 8 of the Grant Solicitation Package for a description of each.
 This information must be kept current.

 21) GRANTS User Accounts/Password Security